peridio/docs/src/docs/cli.md

 title: Getting started
 ---

-# Peridio Command Line Interface Overview
+# Peridio command line interface overview

 Peridio CLI, or `peridio`, is a command-line interface to Peridio for use in your terminal or your scripts.